-b.
+The Narragansett Electric Company d/b/a National Grid Docket No. XXXX Attachment 8 Page 18 of 29 b.
 Underutilized Energy Efficiency Technologies on Mechanical Power Transmission Systems

 Overview: Objective is to investigate adoption of higher efficiency belt and gear reduction drives associated with various types of machinery used in commercial and industrial facilities, such as belt drives on fans, pumps, production machinery, and other mechanical equipment.
 Another area of opportunity is replacement of low-cost worm gear drives commonly incorporated as part of OEM equipment such as conveyors, material handling equipment, and as sub systems of major machinery.
-OEM equipment suppliers typically incorporate low cost lower mechanical efficiency components and systems into their products.
+OEM equipment suppliers typically incorporate low cost components and systems with lower mechanical efficiency into their products.
 This demonstration will attempt to promote cost effective retrofit of higher efficiency components and systems into these products or assemblies.
 Hopefully over the medium to longer term, this initiative could lead to an upstream incentive program targeting OEM markets.